byReema/Talk-To-Website/README.md

 ---
 ## ⚠️ Notes

--Keep your API key secret — do not upload it to GitHub 🔑 *This app currently works for websites.
+- Keep your API key secret — do not upload it to GitHub 🔑

+*This app currently works for websites.
 Future enhancements could include PDFs, Notion, or text files 📂

 Enjoy exploring websites smarter and faster! ✨